vboussange/EvoId.jl/docs/src/examples/dynamic_graphs.md

 # Dynamic graph
-in EVOID.jl, individuals can evolve over graphs which connectivity can change over time.
+in EvoId.jl, individuals can evolve over graphs which connectivity can change over time.

 To define such a dynamic graph, one needs to use the constructor `DynGraphSpace`.